 We have our own in house blood machine where haematology and biochemistry can be done on site and results are provided within an hour.
 This can often mean the difference between life and death for very sick patients.

 We have a microscope where skin scrapes can be examined on site.
-We can also do allergy testing in the practice.
+We can also do full skin work ups for accurate diagnosis

 In the practice we have facilities for examining the eye in more detail.
 Glaucoma and anterior uveitis are common conditions in dogs and cats, which are painful but can also cause blindness.
 We have a special device called a tonapen to measure the intra-ocular pressure, which helps us to make an accurate diagnosis and treatment for these cases.

 Over three quarters of cats and dogs over three years of age suffer some degree of dental disease.
 Our nurses are trained to examine your dog or cat for dental problems.
 We have a dental machine on site to provide full dental care for your pet.

 Laparoscopic (Keyhole) Surgery

 We now offer keyhole surgery as an alternative to open surgery for certain procedures.
 Keyhole spaying was pioneered in Ireland in 2011, by our vet Eamon Walsh.

 Keyhole surgery is achieved through small incisions using a camera to view inside the abdomen, and specialised instruments to manipulate tissue.
 Keyhole spaying can be carried out on both cats and dogs.